 The Sub-Fund promotes environmental and social characteristics through its integration of extra-financial criteria in the investment process and by exclusions of certain sectors or activities, that do not respect certain norms or values.
 The environmental and/or social characteristics promoted by the Sub-Fund are based on an approach combining fundamental financial analysis and extra-financial analysis through the consideration of ESG criteria (Environment, Social, Governance).

-The Investment Manager addresses ESG factors throughout the investment process, including research, company engagement and portfolio construction.
-The Investment Manager incorporates i) an exclusion policy completed by ii) an ESG Integration policy.
+At the equity selection level, the Investment Manager addresses ESG factors throughout the investment process, including research, company engagement and portfolio construction.
+The Investment Manager incorporates i) an exclusion policy completed by ii) an ESG an ESG selection policy based on a best-in-Universe" approach.

 Depending on the sector of activity and geographical presence, every issuer is exposed to different material extra-financial risks.
 Our key ESG analysis looks at the capacity of management of the issuer to manage its principal material risks and opportunities arising from environmental issues (such as carbon emissions, water stress), social aspects (such as work safety, staff rotation), or governance practices (board and accounting).
 For the purpose of evaluation of ESG risk management of issuers, the Sub-Fund uses data provider MSCI and its ESG ratings.
-The Sub-Fund did not invest in the issuers evaluated as laggards, with the ratings CCC.
+The Sub-Fund does not invest in the issuers evaluated as laggards, with the ratings CCC.
 And in addition, the issuers that were part of the 20% worst ESG-scores were excluded.